holtri/R-subcon/README.md

 redundancyAUC(lofactors, label, combinationFun = sumCombination, scaleFun = identity)
 ```

-#####Using the package in Python
+##Using the package in Python

-rpy2 is an interface to R running embedded in a Python process. (http://rpy2.bitbucket.org/)
-Basically what we do is creating R objects in Python, which we can manipulate both inside the R objects with R syntax, or outside with Python syntax.
+R-packages can be used in Python with rpy2 which is an interface to R running embedded in a Python process. (http://rpy2.bitbucket.org/).
+It allows to create R objects in Python, which we can be manipulated both inside the R objects with R syntax or outside with Python syntax.

-The main example as a Python script shows below.
+Here is a quick start guide to get the subcon package running in Python.

 ```Python
 # Importing Python packages
 import numpy as np